College of Business

 The following high school courses are recommended for students planning to enroll in the College of Business: English, four years; mathematics, four years; history and social studies, three years; foreign language, two years; natural science, two years.
 In addition, competence in microcomputer word processing, spreadsheet, and database software is recommended.

 Students planning to transfer into the College of Business should do so as early as possible.
 Those planning to transfer from a community college should consult with the business advisor at the community college to determine the most appropriate courses to complete prior to transfer.
 An advisor in the College of Business should also be contacted for advice.

 Advising and Experiential Learning

 The College of Business has experienced advisors available to assist students in all academic matters, as well as in the areas of career choice, internships, and other experiential learning opportunities.
 The resources of the Career Services office and College of Business Career Success Center (Bexell 209) are available to all students seeking information concerning career development and interviews with visiting firms.

 Students who wish to earn an undergraduate degree from the College of Business combined with another OSU degree may enroll in a concurrent degree program.
 Some degrees must be completed in conjunction with a primary degree (see the International Studies major in International Programs, the Sustainability major in the Department of Forest Ecosystems and Society, or the Education major in the College of Education for more information.)
 The requirements for earning two degrees are listed under Earning a Degree at OSU.
 Students who intend to obtain one of their degrees from the College of Business should see an advisor in the College of Business as soon as possible.

 The College of Business offers one transcript-visible minor for students majoring in other disciplines.
 The Business and Entrepreneurship minor allows students to enhance their skills in areas such as marketing, management, finance, and entrepreneurship.
-More information may be obtained from the Office of Student Services, 214 Bexell Hall, 541-737-3716.
+More information may be obtained from the College of Business Advising Office, 214 Bexell Hall, 541-737-3716.

 The Arthur Stonehill International Business Exchange Program